llonikko/Athame/readme.md

 These are included by default

 ### Deezer
-~~A plugin written by [TripleFrequency](http://www.triplefrequency.com/), which works great and is available to download [here](https://github.com/TripleFrequency/AthamePlugin.Deezer/releases).~~
-The plugin above has been removed by Deezer/GitHub since they seem to have a pretty stringent DMCA policy.
+A Deezer plugin was created at some point, but it's since been taken down by Deezer/GitHub since they seem to have a pretty stringent DMCA policy.
 I would advise that nobody publicly release an Athame Deezer plugin, as it will most likely get taken down within a short amount of time.

 ### Spotify